-Robert McDuffie has appeared as soloist with most of the major orchestras of the world, including the New York and Los Angeles Philharmonics; the Chicago, San Francisco, National, Atlanta, Houston, Dallas, St. Louis, Montreal, and Toronto Symphonies; the Philadelphia, Cleveland, and Minnesota Orchestras; the Leipzig Gewandhaus Orchestra, the North German Radio Orchestra, the Düsseldorf Symphony, the Frankfurt Radio Orchestra, the Deutsche Kammerphilharmonie Bremen, the Hamburg Symphony, Bruckner Orchestra Linz, the Royal Scottish National Orchestra, Orchestra del Teatroalla Scala, Santa Cecilia Orchestra of Rome, Venice Baroque Orchestra, Jerusalem Symphony, OrquestaSinfónica Nacional de Mexico, OrquestaSinfónica de Mineria, the Puerto Rico Symphony Orchestra; and all of the major orchestras of Australia.
+Robert McDuffie has appeared as soloist with most of the major orchestras of the world, including the New York and Los Angeles Philharmonics; the Chicago, San Francisco, National, Atlanta, Houston, Dallas, St. Louis, Montreal, and Toronto Symphonies; the Philadelphia, Cleveland, and Minnesota Orchestras; the Leipzig Gewandhaus Orchestra, North German Radio Orchestra, Düsseldorf Symphony, Frankfurt Radio Orchestra, Deutsche Kammerphilharmonie Bremen, Hamburg Symphony, Bruckner Orchestra Linz, Royal Scottish National Orchestra, Orchestra del Teatro alla Scala, Santa Cecilia Orchestra of Rome, Venice Baroque Orchestra, Jerusalem Symphony, Orquesta Sinfónica Nacional de Mexico, Orquesta Sinfónica de Mineria, Puerto Rico Symphony Orchestra; and all of the major orchestras of Australia.

-Mr. McDuffie gave the world premiere of Philip Glass’ Violin Concerto No. 2, The American Four Seasons with the Toronto Symphony.
-He completed a thirty-city U.S. tour with the Venice Baroque Orchestra, pairing the GlassFour Seasons with the Vivaldi Four Seasons.
-He has also played the Glass with the National Symphony of Mexico, the Düsseldorf Symphony, the Hamburg Ballet; the Nashville, Louisiana, San Diego, Dallas, San Antonio, and Colorado Symphonies; the Poznan Philharmonic of Poland, the Prague Philharmonia at the Prague Spring Festival, the Scottish Ensemble in Glasgow, the Amsterdam Sinfonietta in Holland and Belgium, at the Belgrade Music Festival, at the Aspen Music Festival in Aspen, Colorado; and, paired with the Vivaldi Four Seasons, with the Zurich Chamber Orchestra at the Zurich Tonhalle, at the St. Christopher Festival in Vilnius, Lithuania, and with the Israel Chamber Orchestra in Tel Aviv.
+Mr. McDuffie gave the world premiere of Philip Glass’s Violin Concerto No. 2, “The American Four Seasons,” with the Toronto Symphony.
+He completed a thirty-city U.S. tour with the Venice Baroque Orchestra, pairing the Glass Four Seasons with the Vivaldi Four Seasons.
+He also paired the two works with the Zurich Chamber Orchestra, at the St. Christopher Festival in Vilnius (Lithuania) and the Israel Chamber Orchestra in Tel Aviv.
+He has played the Glass with the Nashville, Louisiana, San Diego, Dallas, San Antonio, and Colorado Symphonies; with the National Symphony of Mexico, Düsseldorf Symphony, Hamburg Ballet, Poznan Philharmonic, Prague Philarmonia at the Prague Spring Festival, Scottish Ensemble in Glasgow, and Amsterdam Sinfonietta in Holland and Belgium; and at the Belgrade and Aspen Music Festivals.
+He recently performed The American Four Seasons with the Robert McDuffie Center for Strings Ensemble in New York City at (Le) Poisson Rouge and returned to Hamburg for additional performances with the Hamburg Ballet.

-Robert McDuffie recorded The American Four Seasons with the London Philharmonic and Marin Alsop on Philip Glass’ Orange Mountain Music label.
-Mike Mill’s Concerto for Violin, Rock Band and String Orchestra is also on the Orange Mountain Music Label.
+Robert McDuffie recorded The American Four Seasons with the London Philharmonic and Marin Alsop as well as Mike Mills’s Concerto for Violin, Rock Band, and String Orchestra on Philip Glass’s Orange Mountain Music label.
 His acclaimed Telarc and EMI recordings include the violin concertos of Mendelssohn, Bruch, Adams, Glass, Barber, Rózsa, Bernstein, William Schuman, and Viennese violin favorites.
-He has been profiled on NBC’s Today, CBS Sunday Morning, PBS’s Charlie Rose, A&E’sBreakfast with the Arts, and in the New York Times and the Wall Street Journal.
+He has been profiled on NBC’s Today, CBS Sunday Morning, PBS’s Charlie Rose, A&E’s Breakfast with the Arts, and in the New York Times and the Wall Street Journal.

 He has recently performed The American Four Seasons with the Robert McDuffie Center for Strings Ensemble in New York City at (Le) Poisson Rouge and returned to Hamburg for additional performances with the Hamburg Ballet.